trevorwelch/image-classification-cnn/README.md

 # image-classification-cnn
-Project to classify images from the CIFAR-10 data set
+Project from the Udacity Deep Learning Foundations course to classify images from the CIFAR-10 data set.